Tag Archives: parenting

 But… we have to be fair.
 There’s the other fear, right?
 The fear of what happens if they *don’t* have a phone.
 Will they be left out?
 Will they be able to get help if they’re in trouble?
 This is the core of it all: you feel damned if you do, and damned if you don’t.
 This conflict can be paralyzing, but it doesn’t have to be.
 The answer isn’t to just give in or to ban them forever.
 The answer is to have a plan.

-A 5-Step Guide to Smartphone Readiness
+A 5-Step Guide to Mobile Phone Readiness

 So what’s a parent to do?
 The solution isn’t a magic number, because maturity doesn’t show up on a birthday.
 It’s all about readiness.
 Here’s a practical, five-step plan to help you decide and to prepare your whole family for this huge step.